 In our great-great grandmothers’ day, “Pansy” was a world-wide writing phenomenon.
 She never set out to be an author—her first book was actually published without her knowledge—but by the time her family moved south to Winter Park in 1885 seeking health for their only son, she had been doing just that for two decades and would continue for nearly five decades more.

 Isabella Macdonald Alden wanted to teach children.
-After attending several young ladies’ academies, she graduated from Oneida Seminary in New York in 1861 and began work in its Primary Department that same year.
+After attending several young ladies’ academies, she graduated from Oneida Seminary in New York and began work in its Primary Department that same year.
 When a tossed-aside writing contest entry was sent in secretly by her best friend, the success of that prize-winning Sunday-school book turned into something unexpected—it became a calling.
 As she penned book after book it became clear that she was going to be a teacher, but on a much grander scale.

 Grace Livingston Hill, described her aunt’s distinctive writing ability in the foreword of “An Interrupted Night.”